564679/PV080_buggy_code/README.md

 # PV080_buggy_code

-This code is a demonstation of how not to write a secure and good code
+This code is a sandbox to understand how static analysis of code works on GitHub